taituo/talktomegoose/README.md

 ## Roadmap Ideas
 1. Add mission playback that replays tmux panes as asciinema sessions.
 2. Integrate CI pipelines that enforce persona-specific test suites.
-3. Publish a public web demo that consumes the sample API and landing page.
+3. Publish a public web demo that consumes the FastAPI template.

 Fly safe, keep the chatter clear, and always talk to your Goose.